What is the TCP flow control?

 How does a TCP application know when to stop?

 The purpose of flow control is to let the sender know that the receiver is slower.
-For that, a sender application should be informed in case of a slow receiver.
-Generally, the TCP module informs the sender, while sending data.
+A sender application should be informed in case of a slow receiver.
+Generally, the TCP module informs the sender while sending data.